KnightOS/knightos.org/documentation/tutorials/getting-started/environment.md

 * flex
 * bison

-<pre>$ sudo apt-get install mono-complete cmake git asciidoc gcc python3-pip libsdl1.2-dev libmagickwand-dev libreadline-dev libboost-dev flex bison</pre>
+<pre>$ sudo apt install mono-complete cmake git asciidoc gcc python3-pip libsdl1.2-dev libmagickwand-dev libreadline-dev libboost-dev flex bison</pre>

 will install all the dependencies on a debian based system (you may need to symlink pip-3.2 to pip3).